bmsuisse/lakeapi/README.md

 ## Work in progress

-Please note that this is a work in progress, changes may be made and things may break.
+Please note that this is a work in progress, changes will be made and things may break.
 Especially at this early stage.

 ## Contribution